-In the first instalment of this blog series
+In the first installment of this blog series

 Product overfill is one area where beverage companies are metaphorically pouring money down the drain.
 While under-filling is not acceptable and would open a beverage company up to consumer lawsuits or government fines, adjusting specification limits closer to target fill heights—even a miniscule amount—can produce notable savings.
 Applying the same strategy across production lines and facilities throughout the enterprise adds up to millions in cost savings each year.
 But, companies continue to unnecessarily give away product because many don’t have the right technology, or the time or resources available, to take advantage of cost savings at this level.